Our practice is accepting new patients from 8 August 2022.

 For continuity of care please book with your own GP.
 If your GP is not available please phone us for an appointment with another GP.

-All consults prices are for a 15 minute period.
-However, if you feel require more time, then please book an additional consult time at the time of booking.
+All consult prices are for up to a 15 minute period.
+However, if you feel require more time, then please book an additional consult at the time of booking.
 Otherwise, you will be on charged for any additional time.

 Any additional services other than what is detailed above will incur a fee, therefore please ask at the time of booking.